Mehedi2154901019/Lightweight-Deep-Learning-Based-Framework-for-Bangla-Sign-Language-Detection-and-Recognition/README.md

 # Lightweight-Deep-Learning-Based-Framework-for-Bangla-Sign-Language-Detection-and-Recognition

 The framework covers both Bangla Static One-Hand, Static Two-Hands, Words and Sentences Gestures defining full modality.
-Exclusive real time augmentation in Xception-CNN, Unique feature extraction of Bi-LSTM provided very good accuracy which is rare in Bangla Sign Language studies.
+Exclusive real time augmentation in Xception-CNN, Unique feature extraction of Bi-LSTM by MediaPipe Hand and Pose Landmarks provided very good accuracy which is rare in Bangla Sign Language studies.
 ---
 The datasets used for this work is below with statistics: